Thank you for considering the PSEO program at Metropolitan State University. We look forward to assisting you!

 Who is eligible for the PSEO program?

-Students currently enrolled at a Minnesota public high school.
+Students currently enrolled at a Minnesota public or non-public high school.
 Seniors must rank in the upper half of their class, or have a 3.0 or higher grade point average.
 Juniors must be in the upper third of their class, or have a 3.25 or high grade point average.

 Will the courses I take as a PSEO student at Metropolitan State University count toward my high school diploma?